hibikir/engineering-blog/_posts/2015-05-16-implicit-conversions.md

 Sounds great, right?
 We never have to wrap any values anymore!
 What's the worst that could happen?

-Wherever that implicit is in scope, any syntax error that could be fixed by wrapping anything into an option will try to be fixed that way, whether it makes sense or not.
+Wherever that implicit is in scope, any syntax error that could be fixed by wrapping anything into an Option will be "fixed" that way, whether it makes sense or not.

     val aList = ("a","b","c")
     val anInt = 42